jovotech/learn-jovo/tutorials/alexa-notifications-proactive-events/README.md

 That's all you need to send out an event using the Proactive Events API.

 But, there is one issue.
 How are you going to trigger the intent to send out the event?
-You might find a creative solution, where you somehow route through the `WeatherAlertIntent` in the middle of a session, but even then you are bound to there actually being a session in the first place, which pretty much nullifies to actual benefits of the Proactive Events API, namely messaging your user while they're **not** using your Skill.
+You might find a creative solution where you somehow route through the `WeatherAlertIntent` in the middle of a session, but even then you are bound to there actually being a session in the first place, which pretty much nullifies to actual benefits of the Proactive Events API, namely messaging your user while they're **not** using your Skill.

-There are certain event schemas, where it will perfectly fine to run the Proactive Events API inside your Alexa Skill.
+There are certain event schemas, where it will be perfectly fine to run the Proactive Events API inside your Alexa Skill.
 These are schemas that depend on two users, i.e. one user's action is the trigger to send out the notification to the other.
 For example, the `SocialGameInvite.Available` scheme, where you will send out a notification to user 2 if user 1 invited them.

 Other event schemas work a little different.
 Their trigger comes from an external source, e.g. the `WeatherAlert.Activated`, `MediaContent.Available`, and `SportsEvent.Updated` event schemas.
 In the next section, we will go over a basic idea on how you might trigger the intent externally.

-## Triggering the Proactive Event API
+## Triggering the Proactive Event API from Outside

-This section won't help you create the whole trigger but rather show you the part, where you trigger your Jovo project, e.g. we won't go over the steps explaining how you might set up a lambda function, which gets executed as soon as there is a weather alert, but rather the part where we send out a request to our Jovo project to send out the Proactive Event, i.e. trigger the `WeatherAlertIntent`.
+This section won't help you create the whole trigger but rather show you the part where you trigger your Jovo project, e.g. we won't go over the steps explaining how you might set up an AWS Lambda function, which gets executed as soon as there is a weather alert, but rather the part where we send out a request to our Jovo project to send out the Proactive Event, i.e. trigger the `WeatherAlertIntent`.

-To trigger the intent with the code to send out events, in our case the `WeatherAlertIntent`, we simply have to send a request to our endpoint with the intent set to one executing the Proactive Event.
+To trigger the intent with the code to send out events, in our case the `WeatherAlertIntent`, we have to send a request to our endpoint with the intent set to one executing the Proactive Event.

 That intent should not be included in your language model to prevent your user may be randomly triggering it.